lamps-wg/cms-composite-sigs/draft-ietf-lamps-cms-composite-sigs.md

 Each Composite ML-DSA parameter set is identified by its own algorithm OID, so there is no relevant information to include in this field.
 As such, parameters MUST be omitted when encoding a Composite ML-DSA AlgorithmIdentifier.

-The object identifiers for Composite ML-DSA are defined in {{I-D.ietf-lamps-pq-composite-sigs}}, and are reproduced here for convenience.
+The object identifiers for Composite ML-DSA algorithms are defined in {{I-D.ietf-lamps-pq-composite-sigs}}, and are reproduced here for convenience.

 ~~~ asn.1
 id-MLDSA44-RSA2048-PSS-SHA256 OBJECT IDENTIFIER ::= {